 2. Increase your activity by writing no BS posts.

-Like any social media platforms, you need to increase your activity to get through the LinkedIn algorithm.
+Like any social media platform, you need to increase your activity to get through the LinkedIn algorithm.

 In contrast to Twitter’s fast-paced nature, you don’t need to post as much as 15 to 20 posts per day to get noticed on LinkedIn.

 How many posts do you need to create per day to get attention?

 Gary Vaynerchuk typically posts around five (5) times per day.
 John Maxwell, on the other hand, does more or less the same.